lamhq/tech-notes/pages/devops/aws/6-monitoring/7-amazon-managed-prometheus.md

 Amazon Managed Service for Prometheus is a serverless, Prometheus-compatible service used for securely **monitoring container metrics at scale**.

-Leverage this service for any Kubernetes-based metrics monitoring at scale.
-It can be an Amazon EKS cluster or your own self-managed cluster.
+Leverage this service for any Kubernetes-based metrics monitoring at scale (can be an Amazon EKS cluster or your own self-managed cluster).

 You can leverage VPC endpoints for secure VPC access.

+## Features

 **Open-source Prometheus**: leverage the open-source Prometheus data model with AWS-managed scaling and availability.